dennissxz/data-science-handbook/20-algorithms-basics/00-algorithms-basics.md

 - $OPT$ gradually approaches out solution $S$, e.g. by induction

+Say our solution will not overshoot by saying that it is a feasible solution.

 ## Simplification

 Try to think some reasonable assumptions to transform the original problem setting into a simpler setting.